 - Policy counter status for each relevant policy counter.

+The PCF for UE, if involved, may provide the following information for a subscriber as defined in clause 5.2.5.4 of TS 23.502 [3], for example:

+- URSP rule enforcement that including Connection Capability from UE.
+The URSP rule enforcement contains the Connection Capability that UE enforces for the application.

 The NWDAF, if involved, may provide analytics information as described in clause 6.1.1.3.

 In addition, the predefined information in the PCF may contain additional rules based on charging policies in the network, whether the subscriber is in its home network or roaming, depending on the QoS Flow attributes.